ezart/merle/docs/README.md

 }
 ```

-Subscribers is a list of message handlers for your Thing.
+Subscribers is a list of message handlers for our Thing.
 We'll see later in
 this tutorial that **everything** is a message in Merle, and Subscribers is the
 message dispatcher.

 Assets are the Thing's web assets, things like HTML and Javascript.
+These
-These assets make up the front-end of your Thing (the side you see with a web
+assets make up the front-end of our Thing (the side you see with a web
 browser).

 In our minimalist Thing, we don't (yet) subscribe to any messages and we don't